fir3wa1-k3r/DevJournal/_posts/2018-10-17-File-Transfer-cheatsheet.md

     > To know more about installing packages click [here](https://packaging.python.org/tutorials/installing-packages/).

-    Then use the command `$python -m pyftpdlib` to start the ftp server.
+    Then use the command `python -m pyftpdlib` to start the ftp server.
 By default the server runs on port 2121 and this can even be customized using the `-p` switch.
     <br>
 	<p align="center">